How Big Is Scotland Compared To A State?

 The perception of a place’s size isn’t solely about the square miles it occupies on the map.
 Various factors play into our conceptualisation of how “big” a region is.

-• Topography: The layout and features of the land can influence our perception.
+- Topography: The layout and features of the land can influence our perception.
 Mountains, valleys, plains, and coastlines break up space and can either make regions seem expansive or compact.
-Scotland’s rugged Highlands, for example, can feel vast and endless.
+The country’s rugged Highlands, for example, can feel vast and endless.

-• Media, Literature, and History: Our perceptions are often shaped by how places are portrayed in movies, books, or historical accounts.
-Scotland, romanticised in many tales like Outlander or historical epics like Braveheart, occupies a large space in global imagination.
+- Media, Literature, and History: Our perceptions are often shaped by how places are portrayed in movies, books, or historical accounts.
+The country, which has been romanticised in many tales like Outlander or historical epics like Braveheart, occupies a large space in global imagination.

 A Last Word…